 Do you have to teach your employees new things?
 Is your training effective?
 One important element of instructional design is to take into account how the whole body learns or how learning is not “all in your head”.
-What are factors that influence learning and how do people learn?
+How do people learn?
+What are the factors that influence learning?

 There are Many Factors Influencing Learning

 There are a number of the factors that influence an individuals learning like movement, repetition, feedback, stress, and emotions.
 Learning is not all in your head.
 It takes place throughout your entire body.
 All of your senses are deeply involved in the process of learning.
 In fact, you cannot separate your senses from learning.

 Use Your Entire Body to Learn

 After all, how would you learn anything if you were not using any of your senses: sight, sound, touch, smell, or taste.
 You would have no inputs to your learning process.
 So, how does the entire body learn?

 The entire body, including the brain, learns through movement and repetition but learning can be altered by stress and emotions.
 Movement is needed to engage the brain while repetition is used to move the information into your long term memory.
 Stress needs to be minimized as you learn while your emotions need to be tuned to learning.

 Make Enough Time to Learn

 Most people can learn at an “A” level if they are given enough time and appropriate instruction.
 Therefore, the problem with training is time.